FAQs: Format Check and Final Copies

 Students will be contacted via email regarding the results of their format checks.
 They will also receive important information about final copies and required forms that are to accompany them.
 It is important that students check their email regularly, including their LUC email account, before calling to ask about their results.

 No. Students should have completed, but need not have defended.
-Students should allow adequate time after their defense to make changes, gather signatures, make copies, and deliver copies to the Graduate School by the appropriate deadline.
+Students should allow adequate time after their defense to make changes, gather signatures, and upload the final electronic copy to the Graduate School by the appropriate deadline.

 The approval sheet is a student-created form, formatted according to the guidelines outlined in the Format Manual for Theses and Dissertations.
-One copy of this form must accompany the final hard copy; another copy of this form must be submitted to the Graduate School for its records.
-Both copies must bear original signatures from the committee chair.
+A scanned copy of this form, bearing committee signatures, must be submitted to the Graduate School on the same deadline as the final electronic copy.

 The Approval Ballot for Text and Oral Defense can be found on the Graduate School's website at .
 A signature from each committee member is required, although students with special situations can submit a Xerox copy of the signatures.

 One set of instructions are for materials to be included within the manuscript itself.
-One set of instructions are for extra materials to be submitted along with the manuscript.
+The other set of instructions are for extra materials to be submitted along with the manuscript.
+The stand-alone version of your abstract requires its own header; and the stand-alone version of your title page will include the name of your director.

 Extra copies can be ordered from UMI/ProQuest or from the University Library.
 Ordering from the library is less expensive and quicker, but you must provide a copy of the manuscript.
 Further information about each is included with the results of the student's format check.